OpShin/pyscc/README.md

 **Py**thon **S**mart **C**ontracts for **C**ardano
 ==================================================

+> This project is a PoC and not ready for use.
+For a project that is already workable, check out [eopsin](https://github.com/ImperatorLang/eopsin)

 This is a prototypical implementation of smart contracts for Cardano which are written in a subset of valid Python.
 The general philosphy of this project is to write a compiler that